-(1) For each phase of construction operations or activities, supply the following information:

-(a) Locations of all erosion control devices

-(b) Types of all erosion control devices

-(c) Estimated time erosion control devices will be in operation

-(d) Monitoring schedules for maintenance of erosion control devices

-(e) Methods of maintaining erosion control devices

-(f) Containment or removal methods for pollutants or hazardous wastes

-(2) The name and telephone number of the person responsible for monitoring and maintaining the erosion control devices.

-(3) Submit for approval the Erosion Control Plans meeting paragraphs 3a, 3b, or 3c below:
+- 1. For each phase of construction operations or activities, supply the following information: - a.
+Locations of all erosion control devices - b.
+Types of all erosion control devices - c.
+Estimated time erosion control devices will be in operation - d.
+Monitoring schedules for maintenance of erosion control devices - e.
+Methods of maintaining erosion control devices - f.
+Containment or removal methods for pollutants or hazardous wastes - 2.
+The name and telephone number of the person responsible for monitoring and maintaining the erosion control devices. - 3.
+Submit for approval the Erosion Control Plans meeting paragraphs 3a, 3b, or 3c below:

-(a) Projects permitted by the Southwest Florida Water Management District (SWFWMD), require the following:
+a.
+Projects permitted by the Southwest Florida Water Management District (SWFWMD), require the following:

-Submit a copy of the Erosion Control Plan to the Engineer for review and to the appropriate SWFWMD Office for review and approval.
+Submit the Erosion Control Plan to the Engineer for review and to the appropriate SWFWMD Office for review and approval.
 Include the SWFWMD permit number on all submitted data or correspondence.